renaissance-publishing/renaissance/content/chapters/10-combat.md

         differences.
       - see *Sizes*

-  - Prone:
+## Being Prone

-      - You may drop prone as a Quick Action.
+You may drop *prone* as a Quick Action.

-      - Some effects will force you to become prone (without requiring an action).

-          - Like failing a SOM×3 check after being wounded, or being tripped.
+Some effects will force you to become prone (without requiring an action), like failing a SOM×3 check after being wounded, or being tripped.

-      - Getting up from a prone position is a Quick Action.
+Getting up from a prone position is a Quick Action.

-      - While prone,
+While **prone**,

 - you may move up to half your base movement as a Standard Action;
 - melee attackers receive a +10 bonus against you, and
-          - ranged attackers take a -10 penalty against you; and
+- ranged attackers take a -10 penalty against you.
-          - most weapons are more difficult to use (-30 penalty to attack).
+- Most weapons are more difficult (imposing a -30 penalty attack); this does not apply to weapons with the *prone* tag.